Options and Prices

 Wireless Internet, though available free-of-charge in all apartments, is not included as a basic standard amenity since local internet providers can be unreliable.
 John Cabot University does not accept any liability for problems with internet providers and will not intervene in internet maintenance.
 For academic research, students should utilize the wireless internet service available on the Guarini and Tiber Campuses.

 Located in Rome's popular Trastevere neighborhood, the Gianicolo Residence consists of over 70 varying apartments, as well as the JCU Housing and Residential Life Office itself.
 The residence combines the classic architectural features common to the neighborhood with modern amenities and furnishings.
 This learning and living community is just steps away from the Guarini Campus and a short walk to the Tiber Campus.
 The apartments can house from two to nine students and each apartment includes a full kitchen, bathroom(s), bedrooms, and common areas.
-The Gianicolo Residence also offers security guards on duty 24/7, a regular cleaning service, internet connection, and air conditioning / heating.
+The Gianicolo Residence also offers security guards on duty 24/7, a regular cleaning service, internet connection, and air conditioning/heating.
 The Gianicolo Residence houses Resident Assistants (RAs) throughout the building for student support.
-Please note that from the Fall 2015 semester, the Gianicolo Residence is housing many freshman students and it is an entirely alcohol-free residence.
+During the Fall semesters, the Gianicolo Residence is an entirely alcohol free residence building and houses a number of freshman students.

 The Viale Trastevere Apartments offer students the opportunity to live in a residential building in a more residential area of the Trastevere neighborhood.
 The Viale Trastevere Apartments can house around 150 JCU students in addition to having the benefit of integrating students into a building with local Italian neighbors.
 The apartments offer common areas and large apartments with modern amenities and furnishing.
 The apartments can house up to 9 students and include a full kitchen, common areas, bathrooms, and balconies.
 These buildings are located steps from the tram line and they are a 20-25 minute walk from both the Guarini and Tiber Campuses.
 The Viale Trastevere Apartment buildings also have a 24/7 security guard on duty, a regular cleaning service, internet connection, and heating.
 All residents are assigned a Resident Assistant (RA) who may also live in their same building or neighborhood.